Dealul Spirii: History

 After World War I, the hill gave its name to the famous Dealul Spirii Trial, which involved members of the Romanian Communist Party, after a bomb was detonated on 8 December 1920 in the Romanian Senate (situated on the hill), which was detonated by Max Goldstein, a communist sympathizer.

-Also located on this hill was Stadionul Republicii, an Art deco stadium inaugurated in 1928 as the "ANEF Stadium" (the stadium of the "National Academy of Physical Education") and used by the Progresul football team, now known as FC Național.
+Also located on this hill was Stadionul Republicii, an Art deco stadium inaugurated in 1928 as the ANEF Stadium (the stadium of the National Academy of Physical Education) and used by the Progresul football team, now known as FC Național.
 The stadium was covered up during the construction of the People's House.
-As of 2006, the remnants of the stadium are being converted into an underground parking lot.
+The remnants of the stadium were converted in 2006 into an underground parking lot.

-The quarter located around the hill was named after its main thoroughfare, Uranus, which ran up the hill from Calea Rahovei to the Stadium, and thence to Splaiul Independenței ("Independence Quay") and Izvor.
+The quarter located around the hill was named after its main thoroughfare, Uranus, which ran up the hill from Calea Rahovei to the Stadium, and thence to Splaiul Independenței ('Independence Quay') and Izvor.
 Uranus was one of the historic districts completely destroyed by Ceaușescu's communist regime, in order to build the People's House (see Ceaușima), part of the larger project involving Bucharest's new Civic Centre.

 Dealul Spirii has been the site of many historic buildings, including a number of churches and synagogues.
 When the hill was razed, a mass grave was also discovered, containing the remains of people killed by the Black Death.